mahmoud78zalat/CS-HELPER/RAILWAY_DEPLOYMENT_GUIDE.md

 - This is fixed in the updated railway.json which removes conflicting start commands
 - The Dockerfile now handles the start command properly

+**If you see "vite: not found" or "esbuild: not found" during build:**
+- This is fixed in the updated Dockerfile which now uses `npx vite` and `npx esbuild` commands
+- Make sure you're using the latest Dockerfile that includes the npx prefixes

 **If health checks fail:**
 - Ensure all Supabase environment variables are set correctly
 - Check Railway logs for specific error messages